andrewmcwattersandco/bootstrap-express/README.md

 ## License
 MIT License

-Copyright (c) 2020 Andrew McWatters
+Copyright (c) 2021 Andrew McWatters & Co.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal